PRISMProj/awesome-prism-project-fan-apps/README.md

 # Awesome-prism-project-fan-apps
 - A curated list of awesome fan-made apps and projects.
 Please feel free to submit a pull request to add your PRISM app with this format.
 - We’re happy to see wonderful fan-made PRISM apps and respect their creativity.
-For clippers, we created [Prism Clips](https://clips.prismproject.jp) to gather their lovely clips.
-We want to list fan-made PRISM apps for developers too.
-Thus, we created this repository to index their creativity.

 # Table of Contents
 * **[Web Apps](#web-apps)**